 COLOR - This category prevents denial and/or educational opportunities because of a person's skin tone.
-Color discommention can occur within the same PREGNANCY - This category prevents denial of employment end/or more, for example someone who has a deficie complexion may discomment eagainst educational apportunities for women who are pregnant, someone that has a lighter complexion.
+Color discrimination can occur within the same PREGINANCY - This category prevents denial of employment and/or race; for example someone who has a darker complexion may discriminate against someone that has a lighter complexion.